Long: Emotions boil in Phoenix, providing a spark for NASCAR

 NASCAR’s season of drama could be beginning.
 And that could be a good thing for fans, who want to see more emotion on and off the track.

 Suarez was upset with McDowell on Friday for getting in his way during the first round of qualifying.
-That slowed Suarez who failed to advance.
+That slowed Suarez, who failed to advance.
 Suarez will start 28th.
 McDowell starts 27th.

 After the round, Suarez went to McDowell’s car to express his displeasure.
-McDowell, upset because he felt Suarez tried to wreck him, shoved Suarez, triggering the scuffle.
+McDowell, upset because he felt Suarez tried to wreck him, shoved Suarez to trigger the scuffle.

 They soon became entangled before Suarez threw McDowell to the ground.
 McDowell’s crew chief, Drew Blickensderfer, rushed in and shoved Suarez onto the hood of McDowell’s car.
 Suarez tried to kick McDowell while still on the car.